awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 **\.com\.au**
 Perform the following steps\.
 You must complete the process within 14 days, or you have to start again:

 1. Change the owner, either programmatically or using the Route 53 console\.
 See [Updating contact information for a domain](#domain-update-contacts-basic)\.
+Due to manual processes required to validate ownership changes, operations submitted within 20 days of expiration date might not be completed before the domain expires\.

 1. Go to [https://domainform\.net/form/au/search?view=ownerchange](https://domainform.net/form/au/search?view=ownerchange), enter the name of your domain, and follow the prompts to get a form in PDF format\.

 1. Print the form, and fill it out\.
+Partially completed forms or forms missing required signatures may result in delays or failures\.

 1. Do one of the following:
    + Scan the form, save the scan in a common format, and email the scan to au\_trades@ispapi\.net\.